OfficeDev/office-js-docs-pr/docs/develop/support-for-task-pane-and-content-add-ins.md

 > [!IMPORTANT]
 > Some of the API members aren't supported across all Office applications that can host content and task pane add-ins.
 To determine which members are supported, see any of the following:

-For a summary of Office JavaScript API support across Office host applications, see [Understanding the JavaScript API for Office](understanding-the-javascript-api-for-office.md).
+For a summary of Office JavaScript API support across Office host applications, see [Understanding the Office JavaScript API](understanding-the-javascript-api-for-office.md).

 ## Reading and writing to an active selection